119 - Boot HitManPro KickStart from a grub4dos multiboot USB Flash drive

 At your own risk, you can add the special HitManPro sectors to the end of your USB drive using RMPrepUSB v2.1.716 or later as follows (note v2.1.714 has a bug so don't use it for this!):

-1. Use the HitManPro utility to create a working USB HitManPro drive using a spare USB Flash drive.
+1. Use the HitManPro utility to create a working USB HitManPro drive (with the special sectors) using a spare USB Flash drive.